cohere-ai/north-mcp-python-sdk/README.md

 ## Main differences

 * North only supports the StreamableHTTP transport.
+The sse transport is deprecated, it will work for backwards compatibility, but you shouldn't use it if you are creating new servers
 * You can protect all requests to your server with a secret.
 * You can access the user's OAuth token to interact with third-party services on their behalf.
 * You can access the user's identity (from the identity provider used with North).